How to File an LLC in Tennessee: Setting up a Tennessee LLC

 The Operating Agreement

-With an LLC, you have what is known as the operating agreement.
-You don’t necessarily need to have an operating agreement in the state of Tennessee.
-However, most experienced business owners will also tell you that it’d be a good idea to have one.
-This outline will look at the operating procedures and ownership as a form of agreement.
-It’s a legal document.
+With a Tennessee LLC you have what is known as the operating agreement.
+You don’t necessarily need to have an operating agreement in the state of Tennessee, but it is highly advised that you do.
+This outline of your operating agreement will look at the operating procedures and ownership as a form of agreement.
 It is recommended that you first come up with a draft to help you with making decisions on how to further proceed.
 This draft can later be used for further information on the LLC.

 Keeping a Copy with Your Business Documents

-When you go to set one of these up, you should keep a copy of it with your business records.
-The purpose of the operating agreement is to spell out who the members are of the agreement, how the daily business operations get to run and how you plan to pay taxes on it.
-It will also look at how the profits and losses get distributed.
+When you go to set up an operating agreement, you should keep a copy of it with your business records.
+The purpose of the operating agreement is to spell out who the members are of the agreement, how the daily business operations are handled per member, and how you plan to pay taxes on your Tennessee LLC.
+It will also look at how the profits and losses get distributed per member.

 Why Have This Document if It Isn't Required?

-You want to have this agreement because of how it spells out everything, and it ensures that everyone plays fair.
+You will want to have this operating agreement because it ensures that everyone plays fair and it will name the responsibilities of each member included in your limited liability company.
 This is a legal document that keeps everyone honest in the daily operations, and if someone violates the agreement, they will have to pay for it.
+If you’re opening up a Tennessee LLC, we highly advise you to write up an operating agreement for your protection.

 In many cases, you can use a template for the Operating Agreement of your LLC.
-It will work in most cases, but you may want to make sure that this will be the right choice for your business.
-Getting the help of an attorney is one of your best bets to make sure that you have crossed all your t’s and dotted your i’s.
+An operating agreement must include the name and responsibilities of each member, and there are many other additions that can be written in.
+Getting the help of an attorney is one of your best bets to make sure that you have crossed all your t’s and dotted your i’s for the safety of you, your business licenses, and you’re Tennessee LLC.

 When an Operating Agreement Isn't Necessary

-You do have some cases where you may not need an Operating Agreement.
+You do have some cases where you may not need an Operating Agreement for your Tennessee LLC.
 For example, let’s say that you’re only a single member.
-In these cases, it doesn’t make sense if you don’t plan to have multiple members under your LLC or investors in it.
+In these cases, it doesn’t make sense if you don’t plan on having multiple members under your Tennessee LLC.
 In these cases, your interests will always be protected.
 An Operating Agreement exists to protect the people who are involved in the company.
+If you choose to add individuals in to your Tennessee LLC later on, it may be wise to draft an Operating Agreement.

 Who Needs an Operating Agreement?